 Correlation vs Covariance – Meaning

-Though both terms help in determining the relationship between the two factors, there is a big difference in both.
-In simple terms, we can say there is a correlation between two variables, if a change in one results in a change in another as well.
-Covariance, on the other hand, takes place when two factors vary together.
+Though both terms help determine the relationship between the two factors, there is a big difference in both.
+In simple terms, we can say there is a correlation between two variables if a change in one results in a change in another as well.
+On the other hand, Covariance takes place when two factors vary together.

 We can also say that covariance talks about the direction – positive or negative – of the relationship between two variables.
-But, correlation talks about the direction, as well as, the strength of the relationship between the variables.
+But, correlation talks about the direction and the strength of the relationship between the variables.

-Correlation, on the other hand, is a better approach as it helps in quantifying the relationship between two variables.
+On the other hand, correlation is a better approach as it helps in quantifying the relationship between two variables.
 Or, we can say it measures how variables change with respect to each other.
 Unlike covariance, correlation can take a value between +1 and -1, where +1 means a direct and strong relationship, and -1 means a perfect inverse relationship.
-The correlation could also be zero, meaning two variables being independent.
+The correlation could also be zero, meaning two variables are independent.

 Correlation vs Covariance – Differences